kmomolina/VBA_challenge/README.md

 Once the data was formatted to something more legible for the average person to read, it was made available to the rest of Steve's team.
 As we can see from the "All Stock Analysis" sheet, the rate of return in 2017 was much more successful than 2018.
 Nearly every stock tracked had a positive return in 2017.
 ![2017](Resources/2017_stats.png)

 In 2018 the rate of return drastically changed.
 Nearly all stocks tracked showed a negative rate of return.
 There were two stocks however, that showed positive results both years running.
-Stock ticker "enph" and "run" showed returns between 81% - 84% in 2018.
+Stock ticker "ENPH" and "RUN" showed returns between 81% - 84% in 2018.

 ![2018](Resources/2018_stats.png)